Nico-GP/Coding-Dojo_Track1/Week4/README.md

 ## In this week's chapter **"Statistical Inference"** we laerned about:

-* Type I and Type II Erros
+* Type I and type II errors
-* Confusion Matrix
+* Confusion matrix
-* Sensitivity and Specificity
+* Sensitivity and specificity
 * Histograms
-* Box Plots
+* Box plots
 * Sampling

 ###### and more